liuvince/polytech-blockchain-demo/README.md

 # blockchain-demo

-blockchain in python inspired by anders
+We tried to implement [Anders's](https://github.com/anders94) blockchain demo in Python in order to get familiar with blockchain.

 ## Getting Started with SHA256
 ```